UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 author: Zhengtong Liu, Chenda Duan
 date: 2022-01-26
 ---
+> Note!!!!!!
+For better understanding and for fun, we have create a [demo](https://drive.google.com/drive/folders/1RRiqMyUGs4wAJ_pcQ56I_WKjuZKXqZVV?usp=sharing).
+You may need to create a copy and modify the path in the cs188_midwaydemo.ipynb file.

 > This is the blog will record and explain technical details for Zhengtong Liu and Chenda Duan's CS188 DLCV project.
-> We will investigate the state-of-the-art DeekFake Generation methods.
-We are not sure yet which specific subtract we will focus on.
+> We will investigate the state-of-the-art Image Animation and Image-to-image Translation methods.
-> Here are the potential fields: Image Synthesis, Image Manipulation, Face Swapping.

 <!--more-->